 While no one has a crystal ball, there is certainly some speculation as to where the esports industry is headed — and the possibilities look big.

-The Paris 2024 Olympic organizers have decided to include esports versions of Olympic sports as a side event, and esports is already being included as a demonstration title at the 2022 Asian Games in Hangzhou in China.
+The Paris 2024 Olympic organizers have decided to include esports versions of Olympic sports as a side event.
+Although postponed due to the ongoing COVID-pandemic, esports is already being included as a demonstration title at the 2022 Asian Games in Hangzhou in China.
 It was previously considered a medal event.
 Nonetheless, others point out that esports doesn’t necessarily need the Olympic spotlight, and that it’s been growing rapidly without it.

-And of course, beyond popular games themselves, the gaming industry is really built on interactions between players and fans.
-That is what drives gamers to the space, and that’s where the money is at for the businesses that support those interactions.
+And of course, beyond popular games themselves, another core component of the esports and gaming industry is built on interactions between players and fans on platforms such as Twitch.
+There's money there for businesses that support those interactions.

-Whether it’s hardware like headsets that allow gamers to talk to one another, esports betting services or venues that profit off of live gaming events, there are many ways to gain exposure to this industry.
+From hardware like headsets that allow gamers to talk to one another, to esports betting services or venues that profit off of live gaming events, there are many ways to gain exposure to this industry.

-Esports for investors: A game scene poised to grow
+Esports facts: A game scene poised to grow

 Whether you’re an investor or a speculator, there could be much to gain in the long and short term as the popularity of esports increases.